 To enable logging, you would add a entry for :::no-loc text=”Microsoft.Agents.Authentication.Msal”::: to your applications app settings to setup an ILogger to report on token operations for your connections, should you have added the MSALEnabledLogPII Option, this will also include PII for your connection.

-An example of the logging block in this case would be:
+Here is an example of the logging block in this case:

 "Logging": {